35 Days · Angel Umez

 Reasoning

-Causal chains, logical gaps, assumption identification, argument construction.
+Causal chains, logical gaps, argument construction.
+Stop skipping steps.

 Week 2